 Fellini’s has seven locations around town - most of which have their own patios - so you’re never too far from one.
 With its fountain, neon signage, and haphazardly strung patio lights, though, the Ponce location is our personal favorite.
 Fellini’s also makes some of the best pizza in Atlanta, especially their thick crust Sicilian pies.

 More secluded and private than most patios in town, Barcelona Wine Bar in Inman Park is where you should go when you want to drink some wine outside and finally start planning that trip to Spain you’ve been putting off.
 There’s an outdoor fireplace and lots of wine to choose from, along with tapas and paella, all of which should inspire you to finally book a flight, or just start coming here regularly.

 Edgewood’s Georgia Beer Garden serves more than 100 different local beers and ciders and their big back patio is the perfect place to spend the warmer months working your way through the list.
-While it started out as just a bar, this place recently started serving food, including sausages, sandwiches, and fries topped with things like chorizo and Kung Pao sauce.
-Between the backyard, drink selection, and food for when you get hungry after a few pints, this place will quickly become one of your go-to weeknight spots.
+They also serve things like sausages, sandwiches, and fries topped with chorizo and Kung Pao sauce for when you’re a few pints in.
+Between the backyard, drink selection, and food, this place will quickly become one of your go-to spots.

 Annie’s Thai Castle isn’t here to impress you with its patio, but when you want Thai food last minute and would prefer to eat it outside, this is where you should go.
 The small patio only has six or so tables, but if you’re lucky enough to score a seat outside, it’s a great spot to watch people make their way to the Buckhead bars across the street.
 Everything on the menu is solid, but the curries, soups, and especially the basil rolls are a good starting point.